apache/sdap-nexus/docs/quickstart.rst

 .. note::

-  There are known issues that can occur during the ingestion process, you can find more information on them :ref:`here<Known Issues>`.
+  There are known issues that can occur during the ingestion process, you can find more information on them :ref:`here<issues>`.

 .. note::